taih304/Linux-Shell/Platforms interaction/ThingsBoard/Widget.md

 ![](../../Environment/Images/gpio_status_request.png)

+We can setup any value to it, like string ``dummy`` to return this value to the MQTT subscriber.

 When dashboard initializes, this item publishs a MQTT message to topic **v1/devices/me/rpc/request/+** with an ID, its content is a JSON object include 2 keys that you see in the above settings.
 Below is an example for that case

 ```js